Find your passions both in and out of the classroom

-During your first year, you will live within one of our 10 residence halls alongside upperclassmen, graduate resident tutors, faculty heads of house, and professional staff who are all there to help you navigate your MIT experience and find your home here.
+During your first year, you will live within one of our 10 residence halls alongside upperclassmen, graduate resident advisors, faculty heads of house, and professional staff who are all there to help you navigate your MIT experience and find your home here.

 13minute walk across the river to Boston

 4Classes needed to obtain an MIT Pirate Certificate: 1) archery 2) fencing 3) pistol (or rifle) 4) sailing

 How you play

 Whether you're interested in Division III varsity athletics or intramurals, MIT has a variety of fitness options to keep you active and having fun at the same time.
 Dance it out, hike away your stress, or start your own team!

 Help and support

 Everyone knows being an MIT student can sometimes feel like drinking from a fire hose, but there are tons of resources and people who will help you on your journey.
 From academic deans and professors to upperclass mentors and peers, MIT’s collaborative culture fosters a support network that will help you be successful.
 Check out some of MIT’s many resources!